marbraket/LearnGit/learngit.md

+### diff on file which is committed but not pushed

+    git diff origin FILE

 ### see all commits on all branches that aren't pushed yet

+    git diff --stat --cached origin/master
+    git cherry -v
     git log --branches --not --remotes
-    git cherry -v

 ### Undo commit  NOT pushed to remote
     git reset HEAD~1